Partipate. Demand. Act.

 The Cost of Disengagement

+Disengagement doesn’t fix the system.
+It frees it from accountability.
 When citizens step back, systems do not reform themselves; they entrench.
 A vacuum is created where decisions are made without the people they affect.

 Learn the consequences